semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 > This component demonstrates the loading and response to user actions in the interface.
 For general recommendations regarding such components, refer to the [Loading patterns](/patterns/loading-states/).

-In general, the progress bar does not obstruct the functionality of the product.
+In general, the progress bar doesn't obstruct the functionality of the product.
 However, there is an exception during the first launch of the product when the data may be partially displayed or not displayed at all.

 @## Component composition